FloMaetschke/talos_hetzner_cloud_installer/README.md

 ## Getting Started

 * Create a .env file with your configuration.
 * type `./clustercontrol.sh` to lauch the main menu.

+Please note: This may take some time on the initial run for docker to build everything up.

 ## Configuration